stu1612/Milestone-Project-Stu-Bolderson/README.md

 ## Deployment

 This project was created locally from the AWS Cloud 9 terminal which was then hosted to Github.
+File set up was created from AWS - github repository was created Milestone-Project-Stu-Bolderson Tree Structure -
+*Milestone-Project-Stu-Bolderson > assets (>images, >thumbnails) > index.html - style.css - reset.css - readme.md
-The code written in AWS should not be any different from the code presented in Github.
+*The project was deployed to [https://github.com/stu1612/Milestone-Project-Stu-Bolderson] The code written in AWS should not be any different from the code presented in Github.

 ### Credits